rahildoshi97/materforge/paper/paper.md

 # Acknowledgements

-The development of MaterForge was supported by the Friedrich-Alexander-Universität Erlangen-Nürnberg.
 Funded by the European Union.
 This work has received funding from the European High Performance Computing Joint Undertaking and Poland, Germany, Spain, Hungary, France and Greece under grant agreement number: 101093457.